 Submitting the annual report as a non-resident, who also does not have an e-Residency card, must be done via a notary who then can present the yearly statement to the business registry.

-In case you do not have an e-Residency card yet but are interested in finding out more about it, please click here!
+In case you do not have the Estonian e-Residency card yet but are interested in finding out more about it, please click here!

 All Estonian residents and e-residents with the e-Residency card can submit their annual reports electronically if they are board members or a single shareholder of the company.
 You can do this via the business registry, where the ID must be used to log in and get access to the company.